Subscribe to get access

 It’s also true that green projects are more likely to be underway in areas where residents tend to be more affluent.
 “Large-scale projects for ‘greening’ cities, such as the High Line, have become bigger and more targeted to more specific audiences, contributing to the problem of residential segregation,” notes Jeanne Haffner in a piece from The Guardian, discussing the risk of eco-gentrifying spaces.

 There are some ways to implement sustainable practices that result in more immediate savings.
-These are often practices that individuals might be doing in their normal lives already, or could easily implement, but might not even realize have a green benefit.
-Sharing the environmental positives of these practices can help encourage people to continue them or try them out.
+These are often practices that individuals might be doing in their normal lives already.
+All could easily implement.
+However those might not even realize have a green benefit.
+Sharing the environmental positives of these practices can help encourage people.
+Especially to continue them or try them out.

-One great example of this is secondhand shopping.
-“Buying used clothing is the greenest option of all—and a triple threat in terms of eco friendliness,” notes Green America, adding, “It keeps old items out of the landfill, prevents resources from being used to make something new, and helps you save money.”
-Secondhand shopping is a great option for vehicles, appliances, and consumer goods like electronics, as well.
-More practices that play double-duty in terms of financial savings and sustainability include being more mindful of energy use around the home, buying produce in season, and planning commutes efficiently to save gas.
+“Buying used clothing is the greenest option of all—and a triple threat in terms of eco friendliness,” notes Green America.
+For they are adding, “It keeps old items out of the landfill.
+For it also prevents resources from being used to make something new, and helps you save money.”
+Secondhand shopping is a great option for vehicles.
+Especially appliances, and consumer goods like electronics, as well.
+More practices that play double-duty in terms of financial savings and sustainability.
+Those include being more mindful of energy use around the home, buying produce in season.
+Finally and planning commutes efficiently to save gas.